Deformation theory of G_2 conifolds: Analysis on G2 conifolds

-Finally, if the $1$-form $X$ satisfies $d d^* X + \frac{2}{3} d^* d X = 0$, and the estimate~\eqref{bochnerlemmaXeq}, then we can again conclude that $X = 0$. \end{lemma} \begin{proof} We give the proof in the AC case.
-The CS case is identical except that there are $n$ ends instead of just one, and $\varrho \to 0$ on each end instead of $\varrho \to \infty$.
+then $X = 0$. \end{lemma} \begin{proof} We give the proof in the AC case.
+First suppose that $X$ is a harmonic $1$-form such that $X = O(\varrho^{\lambda})$ for some $\lambda<-\frac{5}{2}$.
 We want to integrate both sides of~\eqref{bochnerformulaeq} over $M$.
 Note that

 for the vector field $Y = \langle \nabla X, X \rangle$.
-Since $X \in L^2_{l, \lambda}$, we have $\nabla X \in L^2_{l-1, \lambda - 1}$ and thus the vector field $Y = \langle \nabla X, X \rangle$ is $O(r^{2 \lambda - 1})$ as $r \to \infty$.
-Let $M_R = \{ x \in M; \varrho(x) \leq R \}$, and observe that $\partial (M_R) = \{R \} \times \Sigma$.
-Hence, by Stokes's Theorem and the fact that $Y = O(r^{2 \lambda -1})$, for $R$ sufficiently large we have
+Since $X \in L^2_{l, \lambda}$, we have $\nabla X \in L^2_{l-1, \lambda - 1}$ and thus the vector field $Y = \langle \nabla X, X \rangle$ is $O(\varrho^{2 \lambda - 1})$ as $\varrho \to \infty$.
+Let $M_R = \{ x \in M; \varrho(x) \leq R \}$, and observe that $\partial (M_R) \cong \{R \} \times \Sigma$.
+Hence, by Stokes's Theorem and the fact that $Y = O(\varrho^{2 \lambda -1})$, for $R$ sufficiently large we have

 which goes to zero as $R \to \infty$, since $\lambda < - \frac{5}{2}$.
 Therefore, since $\Delta X = 0$, when we integrate both sides of~\eqref{bochnerformulaeq} over $M$, we obtain